zeptofs/api-documentation/source/index.html.md

 ```
 A Payment is simply a group of Payouts, therefore it does not have a particular status.
 Its Payouts however have their status regularly updated.
 For a list of possible Payout statuses check out the [Transactions](/#Split-API-Transactions).

-When Split is unable to credit funds to a recipient, we will automatically create a payout reversal credit back to the payer.
-Furthermore, within the payout reversal credit, Split will include details in the `description` and under the `reversal_details` key as to why the original credit to the recipient failed.
+When Zepto is unable to credit funds to a recipient, we will automatically create a payout reversal credit back to the payer.
+Furthermore, within the payout reversal credit, Zepto will include details in the `description` and under the `reversal_details` key as to why the original credit to the recipient failed.

 ## Make a Payment